kreditzcoin/kreditz-windows/README.md

 Unofficial Release
 Ver 0.180814

-THIS VERSION IS INCOMPLETE YET
+-- THIS VERSION IS INCOMPLETE: Some features not added yet.

 Requirements:
 - Library Indy 10